NLP2CT/TransGEC/README.md

 ```

 ### Usage
-If you want to use the downloaded TransGEC models to generate and evaluate, please refer to the script `transgec-generate.sh` for detailed information.
+If you want to use the downloaded TransGEC models to generate and evaluate, please refer to the script `transgec_generate.sh` for detailed information.

 ## Quik Links